mcneel/help-docs/_en/flamingo/5/help/environment.md

 ![images/background-color-002.png](images/background-color-002.png)
 *Two-color gradient background: blue and yellow.*
-See [Color Controls](#enviroment-sky-color-controls) below for more details on editing the Two-color Gradient.
+See [Color Controls](#enviroment-sky-color-controls) below for more details on editing a two-color gradient.

 #### Three-Color Gradient
 {: #three-color-gradient}